Debbie Hewitt: Career

 Hewitt did not initially go to university, and began her career on a Marks & Spencer management training scheme.
 She later joined Lex where she managed a Volvo dealership in Bristol; Lex sponsored her MBA from the University of Bath, which she completed part-time from 1992 to 1995.
 She was chief executive officer of the RAC (which was part of the Lex group) from 2006 until 2008.

 Since 2018, Hewitt has been the non-executive chairman of BGL Group.
 She is also non-executive chair of Visa Europe and White Stuff.
-In 2011 Hewitt was awarded an MBE for services to business and the public sector.
+In the 2011 New Year Honours, Hewitt was appointed a Member of the Order of the British Empire (MBE) "for services to business and to the public sector."

 In 2021, she was voted in by a unanimous decision of the seven-member selection panel to become the first chairwoman of the FA, following the resignation of Greg Clarke in 2020.
-The FA Council will ratify the decision in its 22 July 2021 meeting.
-She announced she would step down as chair of the Restaurant Group at the end of 2021.
+The FA Council ratified the decision in its 22 July 2021 meeting.
+She announced that she would step down as chair of the Restaurant Group at the end of 2021.